 The crate latch is fine, but it just doesn’t hold up to 90 pounds of a dog who really wants a snack or to play.
 If you get your dog as a pup, there is another downside to this product, which is that it looks like furniture and your pup will treat this like furniture, adding bite marks and all.

 7. Carlson Pet Products Metal Dog Crate

 This crate has many of the same features as most folding metal crates and is still not recommended for a dog who isn’t already crate trained.
 The fun caveat of this particular product is that it’s hard to get the door to shut.
 Chances are that your doggo will have more energy to get out of that thing than you will to shut it.
 Fortunately, closing the door doesn’t remain an issue for too long, as eventually, the latches on the door will just fall off.
 Despite all the door troubles, this is a great crate for dogs who like to go in and out of den-like spaces.

 8. KELIXU Heavy Duty Dog Crate

-This crate is similar to our top pick, besides lacking in quality.
-This is made of much sturdier metal, but it isn’t quite sturdy enough.
+This crate is similar to our top pick, though it lacks something in quality.
+This model is made of much sturdier metal, but it isn’t quite sturdy enough.
 It might be a good crate for a dog who is almost crate trained, but for the real escape artists, we would avoid this one altogether.
 The bars, while tough, can be chewed through.
 This crate is quite a risky purchase at its price point, which is why it finds itself at number 8.

 9. SMONTER Heavy Duty Dog Crate